Manaslu Circuit ( MCT ) Trek

 FAQs

-Can I return to Kathmandu By helicopter after Manaslu Circuit Trekking?
+Can I return to Kathmandu by helicopter after Manaslu Circuit Trek?

 Can I add extra days to my trekking trip?

+Absolutely.
 You can extend your trekking trip for an additional cost.
-We will be able to make potential arrangements if we get a request from your guide.
-This is applicable for private or solo trips, as the itinerary can be easily adjusted to suit your needs.
+We will be able to make potential arrangements if we get a request from you.
+This is applicable for both private and solo trips with a guide and porter, as the itinerary can be easily adjusted to suit your needs.
 The addition of extra days is contingent upon the time you are in a group.
-Therefore, discuss with your group and guide what changes can be made.

 Can You Arrange the Solo Package For Manaslu?